Professional Reviews

 Kaspersky Safe Kids Features

 I tested the web filtering feature on my Android phone, and it worked really well — it successfully prevented me from accessing 10+ inappropriate websites.
-Plus, I really like that the web filtering also applied to Firefox’s private mode and Chrome’s incognito mode.
+Unfortunately, I was able to bypass it by using Chrome’s incognito mode.
+This means you’ll need to make sure your kids’ Google account is set up as a child’s account, so they won’t have access to incognito browsing.

 Kaspersky Safe Kids Features